revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 29. Complete the missing metadata in `@Component` decorator with following criteria.
     -  This component should be identified by `user`
     -  Template of this component, should say "Hello User!!"
-    -  Template should have atleast one heading tag
+    -  Template should have at least one heading tag
-    -  Also, text inside that heading tag, should be in red color
+    -  Also, the text inside that heading tag, should be in red color
 ```ts
 import { Component } from '@angular/core';
 @Component ({